DrAndrewSpiers/DrAndrewSpiers.github.io/_pages/talks.md

 ## Invited talks:

+ * Black Holes: from the Universe to the Lab Workshop, Nottingham (12/2/2024)
+ * “Asymmetric binaries meet fundamental astro-physics”, Gran Sasso Science Institute, Italy, (21/9/2023).
  * AEI Seminar (9/11/2022)
  * 6th Meeting of the "Groupement de recherche" on Gravitational Waves in Toulouse, France (11/10/2022)
- * “Asymmetric binaries meet fundamental astro-physics”, at the Gran Sasso Science Institute, in L’Aquila, Italy, from 20 to 22 September 2023.

 ## Succesfully applied for talks: